hughdbrown/just-enough/numpy.md

 np.delete(A, [1, 2, 3]) # Deletes the elements at the indicies 1, 2, 3 from the 1-D numpy array A.
 						# This works on matricies and 2-D arrays as well; just be careful to pass
 						# it the right indicies and/or specify which axis to delete from.
-np.square(A) # Returns the element wise-square of the input matrix.
+np.square(A) # Returns the element-wise square of the input matrix.
 ```